Olivia Choe

 • First-chaired a three-week jury trial in the Southern District of Florida in the first prosecution charging extraterritorial conduct under 18 U.S.C. § 1596, prevailing on all counts and resulting in a subsequent favorable opinion from the US Court of Appeals for the Eleventh Circuit.*

-• Successfully litigated the SEC’s request for approval of a $300 million Fair Fund distribution plan in the District of Columbia over objections of third-party investors.
+• Successfully litigated the SEC’s request for approval of a $300 million Fair Fund distribution plan in the District.*

 Recognition & Accomplishments

 Ms. Choe is a two-time recipient of the SEC’s Arthur F. Mathews Award for creativity in applying the federal securities laws for the benefit of investors.
 She is also a member of the Federal Bar Council and the National Asian Pacific American Bar Association.
-Ms. Choe previously served as an adjunct lecturer at George Washington University Law School and is a barrister in the Edward Bennett Williams Inn of Court.
+Ms. Choe teachers a seminar on White Collar Crime at the George Washington University Law School and is a barrister in the Edward Bennett Williams Inn of Court.

 Ms. Choe began her career as a law clerk to the Honorable John M. Walker, Jr. of the US Court of Appeals for the Second Circuit and the Honorable Rya W. Zobel of the US District Court for the District of Massachusetts.
 She graduated summa cum laude from Harvard University and received her J.D. from Yale Law School, where she was an Articles Editor for The Yale Law Journal.